yashdave182/verolabz/BACKEND_DEPLOYMENT.md

 # Backend Deployment Guide

-This guide explains how to deploy the DocTweak backend to Railway or Render.
+This guide explains how to deploy the DocTweak backend to Render.

 ## Prerequisites